 Are there services for teens?
 Sunday mornings, youth attend the main service with their family.
-From 10:00 - 11:00 AM, there is a teen fellowship hour in the south lobby area.
-Sunday evenings, from 6:00 - 7:30 PM, is FUSION at the GYM (Grace Youth Ministries building, located at the southwest side of the campus).
+From 10:00 - 11:00 AM, there is a teen fellowship hour in the GYM.
+This is the Grace Youth Ministries building located at the southwest side of the campus.
+Sunday evenings, from 6:00 - 7:30 PM, is FUSION at the GYM.
 FUSION is a small groups construct consisting of worship, prayer, sharing and teaching.
 The GYM opens at 5:00 PM so teens can hang out with friends and play games.
 Wednesday evenings, they have their own church service in the GYM.
 The doors open at 5:00 PM so teens can get together and shoot hoops, play pool, air hockey, and video games, or just hang out in the coffee shop.

 What should I wear?
 If you’re comfortable in jeans, by all means, wear them.
 If you’re more comfortable in a suit and tie, feel free to wear that, too.
 Nobody should ever feel they can’t go to church because they “don’t look like everyone else.”